Harper's Parliamentary agenda

 placed from as low as $2 million to as high as $20 million.

-Also the Liberal party is leaderless after former prime minister Paul
+Also the Liberal party is leaderless after Prime Minister Paul

 There is no heir apparent to Martin and a full leadership contest